 I was fooling around online and came across some really interesting book challenges.
 I didn't even know there were that many challenges!
 I had only ever heard of the 50 Book Challenge.

-I decided it might be fun to try some of the other challenges.
+While I doubt I'll be able to read 50 books in a year I decided it might be fun to try some of the other challenges.
 I saw so many people with blogs dedicated to reading - how awesome is that?! - I thought it might help keep me motivated to actually finish the challenges if I started to keep one, too.

 I've been reading through a bunch of these book blogs recently and have fallen in love with what I've found -- tons of people who are just as passionate about books as I am!
 This is something I haven't really found except with a few friends and my co-workers when I worked at a bookstore while in graduate school.
 I don't know how well I'll do with my attempt to write reviews of what I read, as this is not something I've done before.
 However, it seems like loads of fun and a more interesting way to track what I'm reading.